 There are also public restrooms, making it the ideal stop on this road trip.

 Next stop, and my favourite, is Port Stanley.
 With all of the family owned restaurants and quaint boutiques, Port Stanley is the perfect spot to spend the night (more on accommodations later).

-Port Stanley is the ideal spot for the beach lover.
+Port Stanley is the ideal spot for the beach lover and it is considered to be one of Ontario’s best beach towns.
 There is a large beach area, with restaurants and beach shops on one side of the harbour and awesome boutiques, coffee shops, and ice-cream parlours on the other side of the harbour.
 No matter what side of the harbour you are on, you will be able to enjoy watching an abundance of boats coming and going.

 The kiddos and old folks alike will love taking a train ride through to discover the local area on the Port Stanley Terminal Rail.